yaloms/h-core-snapshot/README.md

 ## What changes

 Default:
-– more text
+– expands the task
-– generic answers
+– stays generic
-– requires interpretation
+– requires correction

 Snapshot:
 – less text
 – specific outputs
 – ready to use
+– no correction needed
 You spend less time reading
 and more time doing